Thomas R. Kline School of Law of Duquesne University: Facilities

-The Law School is housed Edward J. Hanley Hall and the Dr. John E. Murray, Jr. Pavilion on the Duquesne University campus.
+The Law School is housed in Edward J. Hanley Hall and the Dr. John E. Murray, Jr. Pavilion on the Duquesne University campus.
 The combined structures occupy nearly 125000 sqft.
 Administrative and faculty offices, classrooms of various sizes, two courtrooms, study areas and a multilevel law library are all under one roof, along with a locker room, café, lounge area and offices for student organizations.
-Offices and conference areas for the School’s in-house clinics are located in nearby Fisher Hall.
+Offices and conference areas for the School's in-house clinics are located in nearby Fisher Hall.
 Law School facilities feature computer and audio/video technology for teaching, research and administrative functions.
-Law School students can use all of the other amenities on Duquesne's 47 acre campus, including computer laboratories, the University’s Gumberg Library, dining services and recreational facilities.
+Law School students can use all of the other amenities on Duquesne's 47 acre campus, including computer laboratories, the university's Gumberg Library, dining services and recreational facilities.

-In 1999, Duquesne University entered into a historical agreement with Allegheny County for the Duquesne Center for Legal Information to manage the 131-year old Allegheny County Law Library (ACLL), one of the largest and oldest county law libraries in the country.
-As a result, Duquesne law students have direct access to the historical and rich collection and reading room facility of the ACLL.
-As a result, students can utilize both the Duquesne Law Library facilities and the Allegheny County Law Library for research and study.